Southport State High School

 History

 Southport State High School (SHS) opened at its current 13.44ha (33.2ac) site on Smith Street, Gold Coast in 1955, separating from the Southport State School, which had included a secondary department (or ‘high top’) from 1916.
 Southport SHS demonstrates the growth in provision of secondary education across Queensland in the 1950s on new sites with increased facilities.
-The school retains two rare Hawksley Prefabricated School Buildings (Block B, 1955; Block E 1957-8), covered walkways (1954-61) that linked the 1950s buildings; retaining walls and railings; and assembly and sports areas; set within a generous landscaped site that exhibits organic site planning.
+The school retains a rare Hawksley Prefabricated School Building (Block E, 1957-8, now named Elevate), a covered link (1961) that connects it with an adjacent brick and timber building with open-web steel floor trusses (Block F, 1961); retaining walls and railings; and assembly and sports areas; set within a generous landscaped site that exhibits organic site planning.
 The school has been in continuous operation since its establishment.

 From 1860 the Queensland Government played an important role in the provision of schools in Queensland, providing an alternative to church schools and private schools.
 The provision of schools was linked to the location and development of communities, the number of children within reach of particular locations, community expectations, and changing government policies regarding the best way to provide for the education of Queensland children.[3]